Spillover of the Soviet–Afghan War in Pakistan: 1986

-On 28 January 4 Afghan Mi-24 helicopters violated Pakistani airspace and bombed Parachinar, killing one person and injuring 13.
+On 7 January, a roadside landmine planted by KHAD killed 15 Afghan refugees in Kurram Agency.
+On 23 January, KHAD targeted the PIA building in Peshawar with a bomb blast, killing five and injuring 25 Pakistanis.
+On 28 January, 4 Afghan Mi-24 helicopters violated Pakistani airspace and bombed Parachinar, killing one person and injuring 13.
 On 31 January 2 Afghan helicopters violated Pakistani airspace 3 times near Parachinar, dropping bombs which injured 3 women.

+On 2 February, KHAD saboteurs disrupted the electric supply in Mardan by bombing an electrical grid station.
 The No. 15 squadron intercepted a couple of Soviet Mig-21s in February 1986 but were ordered not to engage them.

-On 17 May 1986, PAF with 2 F-16s intercepted one Afghan Su-22M3K which had violated Pakistani airspace near Parachinar.
-Squadron Leader Hameed Qadri shot down one Su-22 as it was retreating towards the Afghan border by firing AIM-9L missiles within the range of six miles.
-In a PAF account, he shot down another Su-22 while it was retreating towards the Afghan border, after the execution of a high yo-yo maneuver for gaining the offensive position and fired a three-second burst which resulted in the interception of the second Su-22, although the Afghan government accepted the loss of one aircraft only.
-Qadri confronted Mig fighters one month later but no engagements were made.
+On 15 March, 16 Afghan refugees and three Pakistanis were killed and 11 Afghan refugees were wounded in a KHAD landmine blast in Parachinar.
+On 22 March, five Afghan refugees were killed and 19 were wounded in an Afghan Army artillery strike on Mata Sangar refugee camp in Kurram Agency.
+On 27 March, three Afghan refugees and one Pakistani were killed and 17 Pakistanis were wounded in a bomb blast targeting a restaurant in Peshawar, by KHAD.